 Cloud-native architecture and segment-centric storage

-Apache Pulsar adopts layered architecture and segment based storage (with Apache BookKeeper).
-An Apache Pulsar cluster is composed of two layers: a stateless serving layer, comprised of a set of brokers that receive and deliver messages; a stateful persistence layer, comprised of a set of Apache BookKeeper storage nodes called bookies that store messages durably.
+Apache Pulsar adopts layered architecture and segment based storage (using Apache BookKeeper).
+An Apache Pulsar cluster is composed of two layers: (a) a stateless serving layer, comprised of a set of brokers that receive and deliver messages; and (b) a stateful persistence layer, comprised of a set of Apache BookKeeper storage nodes (called “bookies”) that store messages durably.
 Apache Pulsar is enabled with high availability, strong consistency, and low latency features.

-Pulsar stores messages based on topic partitions, each topic partition is assigned to one of the living brokers in Pulsar, which is called the owner broker of that topic partition.
+Pulsar stores messages based on topic partitions.
+Each topic partition is assigned to one of the living brokers within the system (called the “owner broker” of that topic partition).
 The owner broker serves message-reads from the partition and message-writes to the partition.
 If a broker fails, Pulsar automatically moves the topic partitions that were owned by it to the remaining available brokers in the cluster.
-Since brokers are “stateless”, Pulsar only transfers ownership from one broker to another during nodes failure or broker cluster expansion, no data copy occurred during this time.
+Since brokers are “stateless”, Pulsar only transfers ownership from one broker to another during node failure or broker cluster expansion.
+Importantly, no data copying occurs during this process.

-Layered architecture and segment-centric storage (with Apache BookKeeper) are two key design philosophies, which enable Apache Pulsar with several significant benefits such as unlimited topic partition storage, instant scaling without data rebalancing, and independent scalability of serving and storage clusters.
+Layered architecture and segment-centric storage (with Apache BookKeeper) are two key design philosophies.
+These attributes provide Apache Pulsar with several significant benefits, including unlimited topic partition storage, instant scaling without data rebalancing, and independent scalability of serving and storage clusters.

-Apache Pulsar provides two types of read API: pub-sub for streaming, segment for batch processing
+Apache Pulsar provides two types of read API: pub-sub for streaming and segment for batch processing

-In a batch process, Pulsar adopts segment-centric storage, reads data from the storage layer (BookKeeper or tiered storage).
+In a batch process, Pulsar adopts segment-centric storage and reads data from the storage layer (BookKeeper or tiered storage).

-After further investigation, we decided to adopt Apache Pulsar to build a new unified data processing stack: Pulsar as the unified data store, and Spark as the unified computing engine.
+Once we understood Apache Pulsar, we chose that product to build a new unified data processing stack using Pulsar as the unified data store and Spark as the unified computing engine.

-Since Spark 2.2.0, Structured Streaming laid a solid foundation for batch and streaming process.
+Spark 2.2.0 Structured Streaming provides a solid foundation for batch and streaming processes.
 You can read data in Pulsar through Spark Structured Streaming, and query historical data in Pulsar through Spark SQL.

-Apache Pulsar addresses the messy operational problems by storing data in segmented streams.
-The data is appended to topics (streams) as they arrive, and segmented and stored in scalable log storage, Apache BookKeeper.
-Since data is stored as only one copy (source of truth), it solves the inconsistency problem in Lambda Architecture.
-Meanwhile, we can access data in Streams via unified pub/sub messaging and segments for elastic parallel batch processing.
+Apache Pulsar addresses the messy operational problems of other systems by storing data in segmented streams.
+The data is appended to topics (streams) as they arrive, then segmented and stored in scalable log storage, Apache BookKeeper.
+Since data is stored as only one copy (the “source of truth”), it solves the inconsistency problems in Lambda Architecture.
+Meanwhile, we can access data in streams via unified pub-sub messaging and segments for elastic parallel batch processing.
 Together with a unified computing engine like Spark, Apache Pulsar is a perfect unified messaging and storage solution for building the unified data processing stack.
-We decide to adopt Apache Pulsar to re-architect our stack for our business.
+In light of all this, we decided to adopt Apache Pulsar to re-architect our stack for our business.

 To enable Apache Pulsar for our business, we need to upgrade our data processing stack.
 The upgrading is done with two steps.